rackerlabs/support-how-to/content/how-to/cloud-servers/design-and-build-cloud-servers-for-stability/index.md

 Through an application-aware global content delivery network (CDN) platform, [Incapsula](https://www.incapsula.com/) provides any website and web application with best-of-breed security, distributed denial of service (DDoS) protection, and load balancing and failover solutions.
-Incapsula is available as a stand-alone service or as an integrated solution.
+You can use Incapsula as a stand-alone service or as an integrated solution.

 ### Load Testing

-Enough cannot be said about the value of testing (and then retesting) your application's infrastructure before putting it into production.
+We cannot say enough about the value of testing (and then retesting) your application's infrastructure before putting it into production.
 Load testing reveals potential failure points in the design of your infrastructure and opportunities to optimize your code, which helps overall stability.

-Rackspace has partners who provide this service, and Rackspace Support can help you analyze the results and make the right recommendations.
+Rackspace has the following partners who provide this service, and Rackspace Support can help you analyze the results and make the right recommendations.